“A unique and charming hotel in the very centre of Galle Fort. A boutique oasis that oozes history and sophistication in equal measure.”

 Drinking & dining

 The main hotel restaurant is an airy, white-washed space, with intriguing artwork and photographs dotted around the walls.
-Polished concrete seating is topped with cosy cushions clad in soft neutral tones.
+Polished wood and cane seats are topped with cosy cushions clad in soft neutral tones.
 In the day, it’s bright and cool; come evening, candles and low lighting make it a romantic setting.

-We savoured delicious fish tacos for dinner, enjoying red wine as the world went by on the ever-bustling Pedlar Street.
+We savoured delicious fish tacos for dinner, enjoying a glass of wine as the world went by on the ever-bustling Pedlar Street.

 After dessert, retire to the bar inside for a digestif, or seek out one of the Fort’s few watering holes for a nightcap – the terrace of the Galle Fort Hotel is a favourite – to feel a hush descend with darkness.